-Creating a recovery friendly community will help to get people who struggle with addiction the help they need and deserve.
-When they’re given the proper support, they can begin their healing process.
+CRA working to create a recovery friendly community to help to get people who struggle with substance use disorder (SUD, commonly referred to as addiction) the help they need and deserve.
+When we’re given the proper support, we can begin our healing process.
 Which in return, will also help heal the community.
 When a community’s members are healthier, happier, and more productive in society, the community thrives.

 Here at CRA, we strive every day to make the northern Michigan community a recovery friendly one.
-Below, you will see all the actions we are taking to make this happen.
+Below, you will see just some of our current and upcoming programs.

-One of the best way to change the stigma is to clear up the misconceptions people have about addiction.
+One of the best way to change the stigma is to clear up the misconceptions people have about Substance Use Disorder (SUD).
 Below are truths about some of the most common misconceptions surrounding addiction.

-While the initial decision to use a substance may be voluntary, the way a person’s brain reacts to that substance isn’t.
+While the initial decision to use a substance may be voluntary, the way a person’s brain reacts to that substance is not.
 Misuse of substances changes the brain, which makes discontinuing use challenging without professional help.

-Willpower alone will not help a person to overcome an addiction.
-There is physical and psychological damage behind an addiction that needs professional attention.
-A person battling addiction needs individualized medical and/or clinical treatments, integrative therapies, and mindfulness practices to restore balance to their life.
+Willpower alone will not help a person to overcome a SUD.
+There is physical and psychological damage behind a SUD that needs professional attention.
+A person battling SUD needs individualized medical and/or clinical treatments, integrative therapies, and mindfulness practices to restore balance to their life.

-The idea that all people battling addiction are homeless or struggling to stay off the streets is false.
-Many people who have substance abuse problems hold down jobs and have families.
-They mask their addiction well from family and friends and are referred to as the “functional” types.
+The idea that all people battling substance use disorders are homeless or struggling to stay off the streets is false.
+Many people who have substance use problems hold down jobs and have families.
+They mask their SUD well from family, friends, and employers and are referred to as the “functional” types.

 This misconception is actually a dangerous one.
 Hitting rock bottom could mean a person has finally reached the point where it is too late to get help.
 Everyone’s rock bottom is different.
 For some, it could be when they are beginning to live on the streets or have had a nearly fatal overdose.
 For others, they might not need to experience such drastic circumstances.
 Their wakeup call may just be when they lose a personal relationship or are no longer excelling at school or work.